 Wedding Veil Etiquette

 Everyone loves a dramatic wedding veil on a bride.
-Whether soft lace is draped around your face or the veil is so long it seems to never end, the right veil can truly create a ‘WOW’ moment on your wedding day.
+Whether soft lace is draped around your face or the veil is so long it seems to never end, the right veil can truly create a ‘WOW’ moment on your wedding day — and in your wedding photography.
 Surprisingly there are a lot of questions surrounding this bridal tradition…

 - When should you lift your wedding veil during the ceremony?

 - *Who* lifts your veil?